pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/oob-verification.md

 # OOB Proof Wire Format

-Domain separation is achieved by embedding a `Content-type:` header in the comment field of the `From:` message header, which is normally not attacker-controllable.
+Domain separation is achieved by embedding an `X-OOB-Proof:` header in the comment field of the `From:` message header, which is normally not attacker-controllable.
-In addition, the `From:` header is the only one that MUST be signed by DKIM, and so we place all of the necessary data as additional fields in the embedded Content-type.
+The `From:` header is also the only header that MUST be signed by DKIM, and so we include all of the necessary data in the `X-OOB-Proof:` embedded header as attributes.

-The embedded `Content-type` header MUST indicate the MIME type `application/oob-email-proof`, with the following attributes:
+The embedded `X-OOB-Proof:` header takes the following attributes:

 * `v` : the version of the proof format; MUST be 1.
 * `t` : the time of proof generation, as an integer number of seconds since the UNIX epoch.